IBM/IBMDeveloper-recipes/writing-hyperledger-fabric-chaincode-using-go-programming-language/index.md

 Hyperledger Fabric is an open source enterprise-grade platform that leverages a highly-modular and configurable architecture.
 Hyperledger Fabric is optimized for a broad range of industry use cases, including the finance, banking, healthcare, insurance, and public sectors, as well as supply chains and digital asset management.

-For those who are not familiar with Hyperledger project [Intro to Hyperledger Family and Hyperledger Blockchain Ecosystem](https://weg2g.com/application/touchstonewords/article-intro-to-hyperledger-family-and-hyperledger-blockchain-ecosystem.php), [Hyperledger Design Philosophy and Framework Architecture](https://weg2g.com/application/touchstonewords/article-overview-of-hyperledger-design-philosophy-and-framework-architecture.php), [The Survey of Hyperledger Fabric Architecture and Components for Blockchain Developers](https://weg2g.com/application/touchstonewords/article-the-survey-of-hyperledger-fabric-architecture-and-components-for-blockchain-developers.php) and [Overview of Building Blockchain Smart Contracts in Hyperledger](https://weg2g.com/application/touchstonewords/article-overview-of-building-blockchain-smart-contracts-in-hyperledger.php) articles are strongly recommended.

 Hyperledger Fabric supports Smart Contact development in general-purpose programming languages, such as JavaScript, Java, Go, and Node.js.
 Hyperledger Fabric is also operating under a governance model to build trust between participants on a shared network.

 We have written two sets of tutorials to explore Hyperledger Fabric in depth.
 First set covered the following six recipes:

-It started with [installing Hyperledger Fabric on an AWS EC2 virtual machine](https://myhsts.org/tutorial-learn-how-to-install-blockchain-hyperledger-fabric-on-amazon-web-services.php), setting up the first Hyperledger Fabric network and [working with Hyperledger Fabric Command Line Interface or CLI](https://myhsts.org/tutorial-learn-how-to-work-with-hyperledger-fabric-cli-to-setup-network-and-manage-chaincode.php).
+It started with [installing Hyperledger Fabric on an AWS EC2 virtual machine](https://myhsts.org/tutorial-learn-how-to-install-blockchain-hyperledger-fabric-on-amazon-web-services.php), [setting up the first Hyperledger Fabric network](https://github.com/IBM/IBMDeveloper-recipes/blob/main/building-hyperledger-fabric-network-for-blockchain-applications/) and [working with Hyperledger Fabric Command Line Interface or CLI](https://myhsts.org/tutorial-learn-how-to-work-with-hyperledger-fabric-cli-to-setup-network-and-manage-chaincode.php).
 We learned the following:

 *   Generating the crypto/certificate using cryptogen
 *   Generating the configuration transaction using configtxgen